The printer driver screen shots used throughout this tutorial are for

 Step 4 - Print Templates

-For many Print Templates are a real boon, but
+Lightroom Classic users Print Templates are a real boon,

-for others their behaviour is a complete mystery that often leads to
+but for others their behaviour is a complete mystery and often leads to

 frustration.
-This section of the tutorial is therefore intended to help
+This section of the tutorial is intended to help

-clear up the mystery. and may be some of the frustration.
+clear up the mystery and maybe reduce the frustration.

 should now press Cmd+N keys to create a new print template

-(you can also find this as an option on the Lightroom Print menu at
+(you can also find this as an option on the Lightroom Classic Print menu at

 the top of your screen).